Traveling Tips While Following the Low FODMAP Diet

 So, put your fears aside, and plan that big vacation or trip to a foreign country!
 These travel tips will help you plan for and cope with potential food issues along the way.

-• Consider Waiting to Begin the Diet Until After Your Trip.
+Consider Waiting to Begin the Diet Until After Your Trip

 If you are just getting started on the low FODMAP diet Elimination Phase, you may want to wait until after your trip, as combining multiple factors (including stress and inconsistent eating routines) may not give you the best results.
 Also, you want to try to enjoy your holiday as much as possible, therefore, starting a brand new, complicated food plan may not be ideal. *Note: If your doctor or dietitian has suggested you start the diet now, include them in your trip planning to be sure you’re getting started on the right foot.

-• Contact Airlines & Railways for Menus.
+Contact the Airlines & Railways for Menus

 You don’t need an entire backpack full, but make sure you have some snacks you know sit well with you for travel in-between cities, on long flights and/or for those times you know you will be away from a proper grocery store or market.
 Safe crackers, cheese, nut butter, trail mix, muesli bars (like our Soft & Chewy Granola Bars), fruit or cookies/biscuits can make a satisfying meal in a pinch.